wehrliaa/mbaacc-replay-takeover/README.md

 - [X] Save/load state
 - [X] Take over inputs
 - [X] Play sounds to indicate current state of the program (about to start takeover, saved or loaded state, etc)
+- [ ] Replay rewind

+## Known issues

+- Combo damage seems to change after unpausing or loading a state.
+Maybe something to do with reverse beat?

 ## Building and usage